EasoncoderTW/Python_tutorial/Lesson7/Readme.md

 print_square(4)  # Output: 16
 ```

-### Example 2: Function with Return Value
+### Challenge 2: The Multiplication Potion 🧪
-Define a function that takes two numbers and returns their product.
+Write a function that takes two numbers and returns their product.
 ```python
 def multiply(a, b):
     return a * b